Generalized Anxiety Disorder

 The assessment and diagnosis of generalized anxiety disorder can only be done by trained professionals such as psychiatrists and clinical psychologists.
 Diagnosis of GAD is based on either of the two diagnostic systems in mental health; the International Classification of Diseases-10 Classification of Mental and Behavioural Disorders (10th Revision) and the Diagnostic and Statistical Manual of Mental Disorders (5th ed., DSM-5., American Psychiatric Association, 2013).
 Various self report and self monitoring tools are applied to bolster the diagnostic procedure.

-Psychotherapy Approaches: The cognitive behavioral therapeutic approach has been found to be one of the most effective treatment methods for GAD4.
+Psychotherapy Approaches: The cognitive behavioral therapeutic approach has been found to be one of the most effective treatment methods for GAD.
 The cognitive elements of CBT focus on cognitive biases and automatic thoughts underlying worry and anxiety.
 For example, instead of concentrating on the worst possible scenarios, cognitive restructuring helps an individual to focus on more adaptive alternatives5.
 Additionally, exposure techniques are also used as a way of preventing overly cautious behaviors in GAD.
-For example providing graded, imaginal exposure to worst possible outcomes of experiencing anxiety and worry followed by generating possible alternatives to the situation5.
+For example providing graded, imaginal exposure to worst possible outcomes of experiencing anxiety and worry followed by generating possible alternatives to the situation.
+Get online counselling for generalized anxiety disorder at HopeQure.

 1. American Psychiatric Association.
 (2013).
 Anxiety disorders.
 In Diagnostic and statistical manual of mental disorder (5th ed.).
 Washington, DC: Author.